iobroker-community-adapters/ioBroker.frigate/README.md

 Active the notification in the settings to receive the snapshots or clips

+For Event can enter a minimum score before sending.
+0 = Disabled

+Clips are send 5s (Instance settings) after event end.

 ## Integrate in vis

 You can integrate snapshots and clips in the vis: